Top 10 places to grab a bite before a West-End show

 Take Your Seat

 And there you have it.
 Plotting an entertaining and filling night out in London during the festive season can be a cinch.
 Good luck getting those tickets to Harry Potter, though!
-Tickets getting you in and off of town aren’t so hard to come by though, especially when booked via the Trainline app.
-The free-to-download app has some delectable features such as price prediction and a real-time updates so you can enjoy your merrymaking at an even and jolly pace.
+Tickets getting you in and off of town aren’t so hard to come by though, especially when booked via our app.
+The free-to-download app has some delectable features such as Price Prediction and live journey updates, so you can enjoy your merrymaking at an even and jolly pace.

 This blog has been written by Chris Osburn, the London culture and lifestyle writer, behind award winning blog, tikichris.com.
 Originally from the American Deep South, Chris has lived and worked all over the world and has called London home since 2001.